cgat-developers/ruffus/doc/design.rst

 in Hong Kong: this snake is a `rare breed <http://www.hkras.org/eng/info/hkspp.htm>`_!

 *Ruffus* is a shy creature, and pretends to be a cobra by putting up its red tail and ducking its head in its coils when startled.
+It is not venomous and is Mostly Harmless.
-It does most of its work at night and sleeps during the day: typical of many python programmers!
+*Ruffus* does most of its work at night and sleeps during the day: typical of many (but alas not all) python programmers!

 The original image is from `wikimedia <http://upload.wikimedia.org/wikipedia/commons/a/a1/Cyl_ruffus_061212_2025_tdp.jpg>`_